-We are launching a recruitment drive in order to find volunteers to help run the festival.
+We are running a recruitment drive in order to find volunteers to help run the festival.
 Key roles as well as smaller voluntary roles are available and we would love to talk to you about how you can get involved.
-Whether you have loads of time to spare and want to give something back to the community or whether you can only spare a few hours on the big day itself, we want to hear from you!
-Meet us at The Beer Engine on Cemetery Road (behind Waitrose) on 21st October or at the Hallamshire House on the 12th November to let us know how you want to get involved – big or small ideas are all welcome.
-Or maybe you just want to pop along to show your support and that’s fine too.
+Whether you have loads of time to spare and want to give something back to the community or whether you can only spare a few hours on the big day itself, we want to hear from you to let us know how you want to get involved – big or small ideas are all welcome.

 We are a small team of friendly people from all walks of life and we want to make sure that Peace in the Park stays on top of its game for the next festival in 2016 at the Ponderosa.
 In order to meet this deadline, we need to raise funds and recruit people to help out.
 Being involved in Peace in the Park as a volunteer means you will be joining a team with a wealth of experience and you will have the opportunity to develop your skills in anything from fundraising, photography, crafting, stewarding, music promotion, accounting or anything else you feel passionately about and can add to the mix.

 If you want to be involved you can register your interest with us by emailing firstname.lastname@example.org and send us a line or two about what you are interested in getting involved with.

 The Peace in the Park planning team is excited to announce the two causes they will be supporting at this year’s event – ASSIST, who work with asylum seekers and Roundabout, who provide shelter, support and life skills to young homeless people.